CINCINNATI – If Fiona was the cutest Cincinnati Zoo baby ev-er, the Asian elephant born there on March 15, 1998 might be a close second.

 “Zoos are not breeding Asian elephants the way they should be.
 The elephant population is aging.
 In about 25 or 30 years, if we don’t increase or change the way we’re doing things, we won’t have elephants – at least Asian elephants,” he warned.

-Asian elephants have not become extinct - there are still between 40,000 and 50,000 – but they are considered endangered, especially from poaching.
+Asian elephants have not become extinct, but there are fewer than 50,000 and they are considered endangered, especially from poaching.

 The Cincinnati Zoo has four elephants and plans for more, Curley said.